 Sec.
-35. (a) The state licensing agency shall disburse income received from vending machines on federal property, when those machines are not designated as part of a BEP facility, in accordance with the requirements in this section.
+35. (a) The state licensing agency shall disburse the following:

+(1) Income received from vending machines on federal property, when those machines are not designated as part of a BEP
-(b) The state licensing agency shall disburse that income to a licensed manager or managers operating a BEP facility on the same federal property.
-However, the total amount of income disbursed to a licensed manager shall not exceed the maximum amount allowed under 34 CFR 395.32 and 34 CFR 395.8(a).

-(c) If the income from such vending machines exceeds the maximum amount that may be disbursed to a licensed manager under subsection (a), the additional income shall accrue to the state licensing agency for the following purposes:

-(1) The income shall be used first for:

-- (A) the establishment and maintenance of retirement or pension plans; - (B) health insurance contributions; or - (C) the provision of paid sick leave and vacation time for licensed managers in the state;
+- (2) That income to a licensed manager or managers operating a BEP facility on the same federal property.
+However, the total amount of income disbursed to a licensed manager shall not exceed the maximum amount allowed under 34 CFR 395.32 and 34 CFR 395.8(a). - (b) If the income from such vending machines exceeds the maximum amount that may be disbursed to a licensed manager under subsection (a)(1), the additional income shall accrue to the state licensing agency for the following purposes: - (1) The income shall be used first for: - (A) the establishment and maintenance of retirement or pension plans; - (B) health insurance contributions; or - (C) the provision of paid sick leave and vacation time for licensed managers in the state;

 if a majority vote of managers licensed by the state licensing agency determines that funds should be used for such purposes.
-(2) Any vending machine income not necessary for the purposes set out in subdivision (1), shall be used by the state licensing agency for the following purposes:

-(A) The maintenance and replacement of equipment.

-- (B) The purchase of new equipment.

-- (C) Management services.

-- (D) Assuring a fair minimum return to licensed vendors.

-(3) Any assessment or set-aside charged to licensed managers shall be reduced pro rata in an amount equal to the total of such remaining vending machine income.

-(d) If there is no licensed manager operating a BEP facility on the same federal property, the income shall accrue to the state licensing agency for the purposes set out in subsection (c).

-(e) The state licensing agency shall disburse vending machine income under this section on at least a quarterly basis.
-(Division of Disability and Rehabilitative Services; 460 IAC 2-4-35; filed Aug 23, 2001, 2:30 p.m.: 25 IR 79)
+- (2) Any vending machine income not necessary for the purposes set out in subdivision (1) shall be used by the state licensing agency for the following purposes: - (A) The maintenance and replacement of equipment. - (B) The purchase of new equipment. - (C) Management services. - (D) Assuring a fair minimum return to licensed vendors. - (3) Any assessment or set-aside charged to licensed managers shall be reduced pro rata in an amount equal to the total of such remaining vending machine income. - (c) If there is no licensed manager operating a BEP facility on the same federal property, the income shall accrue to the state licensing agency for the purposes set out in subsection (b). - (d) The state licensing agency shall disburse vending machine income under this section on at least a quarterly basis.
+(Division of Disability and Rehabilitative Services; 460 IAC 2-4-35; filed Aug 23, 2001, 2:30 p.m.: 25 IR 79; filed Nov 26, 2007, 10:19 a.m.: 20071226-IR-460070254FRA; readopted filed Nov 30, 2007, 4:47 p.m.: 20071226-IR-460070733RFA; readopted filed Nov 20, 2013, 9:02 a.m.: 20131218-IR-460130457RFA)